 For once, a concert not in one of Zurich’s big venues, but in the festive hall of a church community building (Church Community St.Anton, near Kreuzplatz, south-east of the center of town).
 This is a venue holding some 120 people, with a spacious podium, certainly big enough for a Steinway grand (model D) and a cellist.
-The event was organized by the social club “Allegro con brio”.
+The organizer of the event was the social club “Allegro con brio”.
 It was somewhat of an unusual concert, the first half being a recital for cello solo, the second half a pure piano recital.
 “Two half-concerts in one” in a way, though with a duo surprise encore at the end.

 The first artist that evening was the cellist Jonas Iten, born 1972 in Zug in Central Switzerland.
 He studied cello (master degree) at the music Conservatory in Winterthur, now part of the ZHdK (Zürcher Hochschule der Künste).
 Iten then finished his official education in Lucerne, with the soloist diploma.
 The artist completed his education through a series of master classes in Switzerland and in London.
 He has since won several prizes, such as from the Rahn Competition in Zurich.
 Jonas Iten now teaches at the music school in Zug.
 He is a member of various ensembles, where he also explores Jazz and musical avant-garde.
 Since 1995 Jonas Iten is solo cellist of the Camerata Zurich, and in 2001 he also became a member of the Festival Strings Lucerne.
 On top of that, he also plays in chamber music formations.

 The other half of the concert featured the pianist Andriy Dragan, born 1986 in Lwiw, Ukraine, where he also started his piano education.
 He continued his studies at the Music Academy in Basel.
 Dragan attended numerous master classes.
-Now he still is inscribed as a student at the International Music Academy in the Principality of Liechtenstein.
+Now he still is a student at the International Music Academy in the Principality of Liechtenstein.
 Andriy Dragan is participating in a variety of chamber music formations.
 He has been successful in numerous competitions.
 Now he is pursuing a concert career all over Europe.
 As part of this he has participated in various festivals.

 Notes on the Review Below